azure-adventure-day/aad-team/setup-infra-gameengine.md

 2. provide it via the environment variable ```APPINSIGHTS_INSTRUMENTATIONKEY``` for the Gamebot and GameEngine

-## Optional: Build and push bot image manually
+## Optional: Build and push a new Gamebot
+You can deploy directly from ghcr.io/azure-adventure-day/azure-adventure-day-coach/gamebot:latest without an additional build.

-If you change the source code you can build and push the container manually or use a prepared github action (check the .github/workflows folder).
+But if you change the source code, you can build and push the container manually or use a prepared github action (check the [./.github/workflows](./.github/workflows) folder).

 To modify, build and push the bot before deploying it, follow these steps:

 1. Build the image you want to use, eg like this.
 ```
 // or use Azure Container Registry (was already deployed above)
 az acr build --image gamebot:latest --registry myveryownregistry --file Dockerfile .
 ```